ksjiang/ezprom/README.md

 12. void sendByteStream(byte* b, int numBytes)

 Sends a stream of bytes to the shift registers, with least significant byte sent first.
-Specify the pointer to the bytes and the number to be written (generally, numBytes == sizeOf(b)).
+Specify the pointer to the bytes and the number to be written (generally, numBytes == sizeof(b)).

 #### Serial Byte Layer ####
 13. void sendByte(byte b)